What is domestic RHI?

 The domestic tariff has been set at a level that reflects the expected cost of renewable heat generation over seven years.
 Payments will be made based on estimated (deemed) heat demand of the property.

-To calculate the size of biomass boiler your property will need, you divide the EPC value by 1,314.
-To calculate your payments, you multiply your EPC by 6.54p per kWh.
+As a rule of thumb, to calculate the size of biomass boiler your property will need, you divide the EPC value by 1,314.
+To calculate your payments, you multiply your EPC by 6.88p per kWh.
 If you haven’t already got your EPC, we will be more than happy to give you an idea of the cost of installing a biomass boiler and the RHI payments you can expect.
 Just contact us.

 The figures are all index linked to inflation.
 Alternatively, take a look at Rainbow Heat and Power’s domestic RHI calculator to see what your project could deliver to you in financial and environmental terms.

 Additionally, the Department of Energy and Climate Change will offer an extra, set payment of £200 per year where metering and monitoring support packages are required for biomass boilers.